bdberm/tracks/README.md

 When the router takes in a request, it matches the method against its existing routes and invokes the controller actions accordingly.
 If no route is found it invokes the "invlaid_route" method of ControllerBase.

 To allow HTML forms to send PATCH or DELETE requests on submit, the route matching checks for params["\_method"].
 The creator of the application can add hidden inputs with the name attribute set to "\_method" and the value attribute set to the HTTP method desired

+### Session and Flash
+ControllerBase has the ability to set both session and flash cookies in the user's browser.
+The Flash functionality supports both flash[:cookie] which persists the cookie for one and only one additional request response cycle, and flash now which persists data only for the current cycle without storing any cookies.

+### Error Handling
+I included a middleware called ShowExceptions that filters incoming requests.
+If the request returns a 500 Internal Server Error, the middleware will display the error message and the top of the stack trace to the user via the `rescue.html.erb` template

+### Basic Demo
+A rudimentary demo application is included in the `example_usage` directory.
+It includes a `dog.rb` class, and `dogs_controller`.
+The views for the controller are located in the `views/dogs_controller` directory.
+The demo allows a user to view an index of all dogs, create a new dog, delete a dog and view each dog's show page.
+To run the demo on localhost/3000 simply, navigate to the root directory, run bundle install, then run `ruby example_usage/app.rb` in the command line.